TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

         cd awgment-package repo folder>
         awgment-package$ kubectl get pods - n dev
 ```
+Wait for sometime for all pods to manage dependencies and come to running state as below.
 If the status for all listed pods is running as example below, then skip the next step.

         NAME                                   READY   STATUS    RESTARTS        AGE